Polyaspartic Floor Coating Installers in Vancouver, BC

 Common Lower Mainland floor stressors

-• Chemicals from vehicle fluids, cleaners, salt residue, and storage.
+- Chemicals from cleaners, salt residue, storage, light shop use, and routine spills.

 A polyaspartic coating can handle these well — but only if the slab is opened properly (mechanical grinding), repaired cleanly, and built with the right primers and finish layers.